-he story of babies coming home to us is wide and varied.
+The story of babies coming home to us is wide and varied.
 And that is a blessing and a challenge.
 The blessing is that nowadays there are many more ways of completing a family circle.
 The challenge can be that when a child comes to us through infertility treatments or adoption, the road can be long and arduous.
 For Carolee and Edward, they traveled in many directions till they found their Liana and brought her home.

 When I speak to Carolee, I admire her certainty about it all.
 Yes, it was hard.
 Yes, she would do it all over again.
 Five years after the birth of her biological child, Kirsten, she and her husband Edward felt it was time to expand their family once again.
 The route to this child would not be the same, however.

-After multiple miscarriages, Carolee entered the intense world of infertility exams and treatments.
+Carolee and her family after multiple miscarriages, Carolee entered the intense world of infertility exams and treatments.
 With it came doctor appointments and shots, hormones, and physical upheaval.
 She and Edward endured the rollercoaster of emotions each month.
 It soon became apparent that this was not the path that to be taken for this family to grow.
 Together Carolee and Edward reached a crossroad, made a directional turn, and landed on the road to adoption.

 The new road began with a weekend conference sponsored by the APC, or Adoption Parents Committee, in NYC.
 Through workshops and presentations, they considered all avenues of adoption; domestic versus international, closed versus open, special needs, babies, and older children.
 Carolee and Edward turned towards an international adoption and the country of China.

 Adoption from China seemed like the perfect fit.
-With adoptions from China there is a certain logic and order followed for every single adoption.
+With adoptions from China, there is a certain logic and order followed for every single adoption.
 This was important, especially because of Kirsten, who was eight years old at the time.
 There is little variation in the procedure, and because every international adoption from China is processed through one central governmental agency, prospective parents are treated equally.
 Everyone gets their paperwork together, their home study completed, and all of the certifications and notarizations to create the necessary dossier.
 When the dossier of papers is ready, it is made as an application to the Chinese governmental agency …and then you wait.

 But let’s not skip the process so quickly.
 When many of us become parents, we get pregnant and then ask ourselves, “How will I do this?”
 “What type of parent will I be?”
 It is a private or intimately shared dialogue with our spouses, our immediate family and us.
 When adopting a child, strangers and professionals from multiple disciplines fire questions and expect standard and safe practice answers.
 Carolee and Edward answered questions about how a child would change their lives, what were their views on discipline, did they agree on the idea of adoption and how would they plan for this child’s future.